Nyr/openvpn-install/README.md

 ## openvpn-install
-OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Debian, Ubuntu and CentOS with OTP authentication.
+OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Debian and Ubuntu with OTP authentication.

 ### Installation
 Run the script and follow the assistant: